 8800 25th St S, Fargo, ND

-Unfortunately, Bear Creek Winery wasn’t open during our visit so I can’t share my personal experience.
-Guests can enjoy a tasting of award-winning North Dakota wine in a scenic setting.
+Unfortunately, Bear Creek Winery wasn’t open during our visit, so I can’t share my experience.
+Guests can enjoy tastings of award-winning North Dakota wine in a scenic setting.

 Which Restaurant Do You Want to Try First?